fusiondew/Xeverous.github.io/content/draft/strict_aliasing.md

 func(&x, &x); // save 2, overwrite with 3, return 3 + 3
 ```

 In such case the result should be 6, so we can not optimize the function to return a fixed value.
+That's why first value is reloaded after second is assigned - it might have changed.

 Let's add some abstraction.